jjoseph48/tkinter-python-project/README.md

 * [Setup](#setup)

 ## General info
-This project is a python-based-language cashier, which allow
+This project is a python-based-language app cashier, which allow consumen to scan their groceries automatically with this app.
+This app needed the clear png or jpg picture to be scanned.